Find the FAQ for H&M Foundation here.

 Who have won the Global Change Award previously?

 How many winners are selected?

-We select five winners who get to share a grant of 1 million euros and get access to the one-year-long GCA Impact Accelerator.
+The number of winners selected has ranged from five to ten winners.
+The winners receive a grant of 200,000 euros each and get access to the one-year-long GCA Impact Accelerator.

 What do I win?

-- Access to the one-year-long tailormade GCA Impact Accelerator, provided by the H&M Foundation, Accenture, The Mills Fabrica and KTH Royal Institute of Technology in Stockholm.
+- Access to the one-year-long tailormade GCA Impact Accelerator, provided by the H&M Foundation, Accenture, The Mills Fabrica and KTH Royal Institute of Technology.
 This includes support enabling the winners to accelerate towards scale and impact.

 - Global visibility, recognition and validation.

 - Once the yearlong Accelerator programme is up, all winners are invited to join the Alumni community with past GCA winners, who share tips, support and network with each other.

 The grant is paid to the team member personal account or directly to the non-profit organization.
 The H&M Foundation is not able to pay the grant to any for profit companies.

 The grant awarded to a winner will be transferred by the Foundation to bank accounts specified by the winner in two installments.
 The grant will be transferred to a bank account held by a private individual, institution or organization, as defined in the Terms & Conditions.
 Any tax levied on winners as a result of the winners’ receipt of the total grant sum shall be paid for in full by that winner.